Attendance and Medical

 Medical Appointments

-Parents should try, where possible, to arrange all medical appointments outside of school hours.
-However, if this is unavoidable, the parent/carer must inform the school with sufficient notice and evidence by emailing our attendance email address.
+Parents should arrange medical appointments outside school hours whenever possible.
+If an appointment during the school day is unavoidable, parents/carers must give the school advance notice and provide evidence by emailing the attendance address.

 The Government does not give any entitlement to parents to take their children out of school during term time.
 The Education (Pupil Registration) (England) (Amendment) Regulations 2013 prohibits Headteachers granting leave of absence to a pupil except where an application has been made in advance and the Headteacher considers that there are exceptional circumstances relating to the application.
 If leave is considered by parents or carers to be absolutely necessary, a holiday request letter or email should be completed and returned to the school at least two weeks before the proposed dates.
 A reply will be sent, following consideration and if granted will include the conditions of approval.